 Social and charitable initiatives

-Birmingham Conservatoire has an extensive network of organisations that we deliver multi levels programmes with over several academic years.
+Royal Birmingham Conservatoire has an extensive network of organisations that we deliver multi levels programmes with over several academic years.
 We are committed to working in partnership to develop exciting and inspirational opportunities for young musicians through collaborative planning and delivery.
 This has included applying for funding together to make things happen.
-If your organisation is interested in becoming a strategic partner please contact us.
+If your organisation is interested in becoming a strategic partner get in touch.

 Got an idea for a project, get in touch!